fomightez/borked_appmode_plus/README.md

 **NOTE APPMODE PRESENTLY DOESN'T WORK HERE.** For some reason clicking on the 'appmode' button still produces an error in regards to the hidden files as discussed [here](https://github.com/oschuett/appmode/issues/64).
-I haven't been able to determine what extra in that repo interferes with the fix I inistuted that works in both [my fork of the binder-example/appmode repo](https://github.com/fomightez/appmode) and [a simpler appmode example I had from demonstrating a very old fix](https://github.com/fomightez/simple_appmode_binder).
+I haven't been able to determine what extra in that repo interferes with the fix I instituted that works in both [my fork of the binder-example/appmode repo](https://github.com/fomightez/appmode) and [a simpler appmode example I had from demonstrating a very old fix](https://github.com/fomightez/simple_appmode_binder).

 ------